 Ark aims to remove the barriers to entering the blockchain space posed by complex technology and wants to accelerate the adoption of the technology worldwide.
 Ark wants to achieve this with an ecosystem where multiple blockchains built within ARK Core code can link together or work independently on an easily scalable and flexible network.

-Ark is decentralized by using Delegated-Proof-Of-Stake (DPoS) in which 51 delegates are responsible for running the network.
+Ark is decentralized by using Delegated-Proof-Of-Stake – DPoS, in which 51 delegates are responsible for running the network.
 These delegates get rewarded with block rewards.
-Delegates (often) share these rewards with ARK Token holders who use their tokens to vote for this delegate within the Ark Wallet (ARK Wallet | ARK Blockchain).
+Delegates (often) share these rewards with ARK Token holders who use their tokens to vote for this delegate within the Ark Wallet.

 Wallets can be downloaded from the official Ark website.
-For desktop the wallet is available on Windows, iOS and Linux.
+For desktop, the wallet is available on Windows, iOS and Linux.
 Both Android and iOS are supported for the mobile wallet.
 Find the wallets at: ARK Wallet | ARK Blockchain

-A full list of all team members, and their experience (LinkedIn) can be found at Team | ARK Blockchain.
+You can find a complete list of all team members and their experience at Team | ARK Blockchain.

-The Ark Team offers a detailed roadmap that shows everything that’s being worked on, and what its current progress is.
-It includes both developments that have been completed, and developments that are still in progress.
-Find the full roadmap at: ARK Roadmap | ARK Blockchain.
+The Ark Team offers a detailed roadmap that shows everything that’s being worked on and its current progress.
+It includes both developments that have been completed and developments that are still in progress.
+Check out the complete roadmap.

 I’m looking forward to everything the team will develop, and I’m looking forward to seeing more partners onboard their network.

-Trading and investing in cryptocurrencies (also called digital or virtual currencies, altcoins) involves a substantial risk of loss and is not suitable for every investor.
+Disclaimer: Trading and investing in cryptocurrencies (also called digital or virtual currencies, altcoins) involves a substantial risk of loss and is not suitable for every investor.
 You are solely responsible for the risk and financial resources you use to trade crypto.
 The content on this website is primarily for informational purposes and does not constitute financial advice.